Taking a close look at some of the exhibits in the Bedfordshire BKA Honey Show

 Keeping jars of honey for next time

 · Microwaving honey.
 (No lids!)
 As a general rule, 1 minute per pound, but judge by results because heating one jar for one minute can give a different result from heating 6 jars for 6 minutes.
 Melted set honey usually throws a mist of bubbles.
-Allow for these to rise and be skimmed off along with wax and other debris that is always present.
+Allow time for these to rise and be skimmed off along with wax and other debris that is always present.

 · In general keeping show jars for later shows does not get the desired results as stored jars always develop faults and faults are almost never cured by keeping.
 It's best to start from scratch for every show.